BakalMode/supermarket-back-JB-Final-Project/README.md

 # my final Jhon Bryce project commerce app

-in order to set up the app you will also need to set up the front end of the project you can do that here: https://github.com/BakalMode/supermarket-front-JB-Final-Project
+in order to set up the app you will also need to set up the front-end part of the project you can do that here: https://github.com/BakalMode/supermarket-front-JB-Final-Project

-setting up instructaions:
+## setting up instructaions:

 creating a virtual environment:
 !!check if one already exists before creating a new one!!
 - python -m virtualenv myenv

 activate the virtual environment:
-Windows:
-- myenv\Scripts\activate
+- Windows: myenv\Scripts\activate
-macOS/Linux:
-- source myenv/bin/activate
+- macOS/Linux: source myenv/bin/activate

-installing the requirements.txt file so all the requiered packages will be installed in your virtual environment
+installing the requirements.txt file: so all the requiered packages will be installed in your virtual environment
 - pip install -r requirements.txt

 run this commad to start the server: